shurick81/ai-labs/lab-contents/009_llama_scout_azure_llamastack/README.md

 Example of the full output: [Page](model-run-01.out)

-Then run a container locally on the laptop, after replacing the IP address with the one of your VM:
+Then run on the laptop, after replacing the IP address with the one of your VM:

 ```bash
 curl http://52.143.168.162:8321/v1/health